42juododranoel/tosod-engine/README.md

 ### Tosoengine

 When you start a game, the GameMaker opens a home room `room_tosoengine`.
 This room's creation code simply initializes two core apps: `TosoengineApp` and `TosotestApp`.
-After initializing tosoengine, it runs it.
+After initializing tosoengine, room creation code runs it.
 This is how the room creation code looks like:

 ```
 // Create tosoengine and tosotest and run everything